 And with that objective in mind, I loaded myself with all the knowledge that I could gather about this beast.
 The more I read about them, the more fascinated I was and my fear dimmed remarkably.

-Here are some other fascinating facts about the Komodo Dragon, some as explained by the rangers at the Komodo National Park –
+Here are some other Komodo Dragon information, some as explained by the rangers at the Komodo National Park –